WLIM: History

 Bienvenida Broadcasting ran into financial trouble and WNYG ceased operations in March 2000.
 A month later, a trustee was put into place during bankruptcy proceedings to ready the facility so a new owner could be found to satisfy creditors.
-During this time, the oldies format that ran from 1988-1994 returned with many of the staff giving the format a fitting sendoff.
+During this time, the oldies format that ran from 1988 to 1994 returned with many of the staff, who gave the format a fitting sendoff.
 In June 2000, Multicultural Radio Broadcasting closed on their agreement to acquire the station.

-After various brokered formats in its first year under Multicultural (including a short lived attempt to open the station up to high school and college students), the station was LMAed to Free-Indeed Broadcasting in 2002.
+After various brokered formats in its first year under Multicultural (including a short lived attempt to open the station up to high school and college students), the station was LMAed to Free-Indeed, Broadcasting in 2002.
 A Contemporary Christian music format was installed.

-On November 2, 2009, the agreement between Multicultural and Free-Indeed concluded and WNYG ceased broadcasting the eight-year-old Contemporary Christian format that had been branded "The Spirit of New York".
+On November 2, 2009, the agreement between Multicultural and Free-Indeed, concluded and WNYG ceased broadcasting the eight-year-old Contemporary Christian format that had been branded "The Spirit of New York".

 On May 26, 2010, Multicultural Radio Broadcasting sold the station to Radio Cantico Nuevo, Inc for $150,000.
 A stipulation of the sale was that WNYG could no longer operate from the Babylon facility as Multicultural sought to improve the signal of then co-owned WNSW, which was first adjacent to WNYG at 1430 kHz.

 On July 1, 2010, the station went silent.

 On July 18, 2011, the station signed on in its new city of license, Medford, New York.
 The Medford location allowed Multicultural to make the desired facility upgrades to WNSW.